 - 1. All ports ,including breakout ports of this module, can be used as network ,tool, hybrid, circuit, inline network and tool ports. - 2.
 The ports can be used for 10G/40G/4x10G stacking. - 3.
 The module supports 4x10G breakout on the 40G ports using SR4 optics or PLR4/PSM4 optics - 4.
 The breakout ports can be used in clustering and supports IP interface configuration for netflow and tunneling.
 The ports in the line card can be added as part of stack GigaStream as well. - 5.
-This module is hot swappable.
+This module is hot swappable by using the H/S button.